mwiencek/weight-balanced-tree/README.md

 same `tree` reference back.  `Object.is` is used to determine if the value you return is the same as `existingTreeValue`.

+If `onConflict` is not specified, the default action is to throw an error.
 There are several exports in the main module that can be used here:

+ * `THROW` (the default), which throws an exception.
+It doesn't provide any meaningful error message, though, so you'd better write your own if needed.
  * `NOOP`, which just returns the existing tree value back unmodified.
 In this case, `insert` will also return the same tree reference back.
  * `REPLACE`, which replaces the existing tree value with the value given to `insert`.
- * `THROW`, which throws an exception.
-It doesn't provide any meaningful error message, though, so you'd better write your own if needed.

 The helper functions `insertIfNotExists`, `insertOrReplaceIfExists`, and `insertOrThrowIfExists` are also exported; these call `insert` with